 Intern Programme Partnerships and Grants

 Would you like to learn more about how major institutions like the Ministry of Foreign Affairs, the European Union and the United Nations distribute their funds for humanitarian aid?
 Are you curious to know how these grants are invested in programmes in order to protect conflict-affected children from violence and help them establish a positive outlook on the future?
-Furthermore, do you like challenging and extensive research into national, international and institutional funding opportunities?
+Furthermore, are you interested in interdepartmental and external communication?
+Then we are looking for you!

-War Child is a young and dynamic organization.
+War Child is a dynamic organization.
 We try to keep an informal ambiance within our office, with a lot of room for creativity, inspiration and self-initiative from employees.
 We practice what we preach: dynamic, innovative, integrity focused and a drive to reach the highest possible results against the lowest possible costs.
 We follow the COVID-19 regulations of the government, which means that we work from home as much as possible.
 During your internship you will therefore work mostly from home, at least at the beginning stage of your internship.

 Required Skills and Experience

-This internship is for a period of minimum 5-6 months for 4 days per week, as of May 2021.
+This internship is for a period of minimum 5-6 months for 4-5 days per week, as of May 2021.
 Start at a later date can be discussed.
 As per War Child Intern Policy, fee will be €200 gross per month (based on 5 days).

 Please note that an intern at War Child needs to be a registered student at a Dutch educational institution.

 How to Apply

 Interested and qualified candidates are invited to apply by no later than the 11 April 2021 by submitting your CV (English, max 2 pages) and cover letter here: